Kitware/CMake/Help/manual/cmake-file-api.7.rst

     A string specifying the language (e.g. ``C``, ``CXX``, ``Fortran``) of the toolchain is used to compile the source file.

+  ``languageStandard``
+    Optional member that is present when the language standard is set explicitly (e.g. via :prop_tgt:`CXX_STANDARD`) or implicitly by compile features.
+Each entry is a JSON object with two members:

+    ``backtraces``
+      Optional member that is present when a CMake language backtrace to the ``<LANG>_STANDARD`` setting is available.
+If the language standard was set implicitly by compile features those are used as the backtrace(s).
+It's possible for multiple compile features to require the same language standard so there could be multiple backtraces.
+The value is a JSON array with each entry being an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+    ``standard``
+      String representing the language standard.

   ``compileCommandFragments``
     Optional member that is present when fragments of the compiler command line invocation are available.
 The value is a JSON array of entries